-Green Building Advantages are highlighted very often in the industry, but are there even disadvantages?
+Green Building advantages are discussed very often in the industry, but are there even disadvantages?

-Buildings are a very important part of everyone’s life.
-We live in them, we work in them, we spend free time in them and even if we are feeling unwell, we have to visit some kind of building (hospital).
+Buildings are a very important part of our life.
+We live in them, work in them, and spend our free time in them.
 People are spending approximately 90% of their time indoors, so it is important to keep these spaces comfortable and enjoyable for the tenants.

-In the following article we will show these topics in more detail and also point out the disadvantages that are currently a challenge for the development of green buildings.
+In the following article, we will look at these topics in more detail and point out the disadvantages that are currently a challenge for the development of green buildings.

 Green Building Advantages and Disadvantages

 Green Buildings have many advantages such as reduced energy consumption, reduced operating costs, sustainable usage of resources, reduced CO2 emissions, increased productivity and quality of living.
 On the other hand, some downsides are the initial investment, finding the right technologies and materials, finding experts, and that the success depends on the location.

 One of the main plus points of green buildings is that they are able to reduce energy consumption to a great extent.
 There is a huge potential in savings on a global scale, as commercial and residential buildings account for a major part of this consumption.
 By utilizing smart HVAC systems, smart lighting, better insulation and intelligent placement of windows, usual energy consumption can be reduced and supported by renewable sources.

 - Reduced Operating Costs

 Green Building technology is helping to minimize operating costs in a few different ways.
 First, because of the reduced energy consumption, the costs for sourcing it from the public network will also be lower.
 In many cases, renewable technology such as solar panels can even account for additional income for the building by selling electricity back to the public.